What is Wildcat Welcome?

 Wildcat Welcome is Northwestern's weeklong orientation for all new students (mandatory for both freshmen and transfer students).
 Wildcat Welcome discusses college transition issues, advising and course registration for your first quarter and provides an opportunity to meet your entire class.
 We define it as the best week of your first year at Northwestern, but we may be a bit biased!

 Wildcat Welcome will be held September 11-20, 2015.
-Do not plan to make any other arrangements during that time period as you'll be in programming most of the time!
-We will have the student schedule available in the summer.
+Do not plan to make any other arrangements during that time period, as you'll be in programming most of the time!
+Access the At-A-Glance schedule for Wildcat Welcome 2015.

 You can learn more about Parent and Family Orientation here.